 HOPA (essentially an acronym) is an animation video produced for the Greek Neurological Society.

-We had a lot of fun making it and we hope you enjoy it too!
+We have funny memories making it and hope you enjoy it as much as we do!